Sign up for our Email Newsletter

 According to the definition provided by USCIS, a fiancé/fiancée is someone “engaged or contracted to be married”.
 In order for an alien fiancé/fiancée to marry a U.S. citizen, marriage must be legally possible according to state specific laws.

-Under this definition, two people must have met within the past two years.
+Moreover, to avoid a "mail-in-bride" issue or fraud, the two people must have met within the past two years.
 There are of course, some exceptions to this.
 One such example is that in some cultures, a man and a woman are not supposed to meet before marriage.

 There are other instances when USCIS will classify someone as a fiancé/fiancée even though they have already married.
 In this case, the American citizen and his/her spouse must not have met in person, nor consummated the marriage.